chedda-tech/mafia-whitepaper/WHITEPAPER.md

 ---

-*This litepaper describes the technical architecture of MAFIA v2.0 as implemented in 2025.
+*This paper describes the technical architecture of MAFIA v2.0 as implemented in September 2025.
 Technical specifications may evolve as the platform develops and integrates new technologies.*